cybersholt/openwebui-tools/README.md

 - **`default_calendar_entries`** (optional): The default number of calendar entries to fetch (default: 10).
 - **`default_email_entries`** (optional): The default number of email entries to fetch (default: 10).

+### special notes for Docker

+- the oath authorization can't be done when using Open WebUI docker container.
+Do the authorization by running the test.py locally and copy the created `token.json` to the container directory `/app/backend`
+- note! by default this directory is in the docker volume and will be destroyed in every restart.

 ## Usage

 - Enable the "Google Tools" tool for your model.